 How to Shoot Color Infrared Film?

-Environmental issues play a role with infrared film photography because it’s highly dependent on the strength of the infrared radiation present, only shoot in sunlight.
+Environmental issues play a role in infrared film photography because it’s highly dependent on the strength of the infrared radiation present, only shoot in sunlight.
 When the sun is low (morning or late afternoon) the infrared radiation is much higher.

 In order to achieve the in-camera color effect, you’ll need a color filter.
 It’s recommended that you shoot with a #12 yellow filter which is the filter used on the images above.
 Many shooters also experiment with orange or red filters.
 This will give you varied results (see below).
-When not using a filter the film behaves like normal film with no special characteristics.
+When not using a filter the film behaves like a normal film with no special characteristics.

 Filters on IR Film – Yellow Filter, Red Filter, Orange Filter. (left to right)